larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 1. Using the portal or the Azure Cloud Shell deploy the following template into a resource group named: **OsTicketMySQLVMRG**: <https://cloudworkshop.blob.core.windows.net/linux-lift-shift/mysqlhadeploy.json>

-2. Take note of the Settings which has the Admin Username and Admin Password.
+2. Take note of the Settings which has the Admin Username and Admin Password:

     -   OS User Name: **bitnami**